tobi1449/HomeAssistantVersionControlBeta/README.md

 > [!IMPORTANT]
 > 1. **Existing Git Repos:** If you already have a `.git` folder in your `/config` directory, **back it up first**.
 The add-on will use your existing repository but may conflict with your workflow through auto-commits and automatic merging of old history. **For best results, delete the existing `.git` folder** and let the add-on create a fresh repository.
 > 2. **Backup Strategy:** While this add-on provides excellent version control, **do not rely on it as your sole backup method**.
 Always maintain external backups (e.g., Google Drive, Samba) of your Home Assistant instance.

 ---

-## What's New
-- **Cloud Backup:** Push your configuration to a private GitHub or Gitea repository.
-* **Recover Deleted Items:** View and restore files, automations, and scripts that have been deleted.
-Look for the "Deleted" option in the sort menu.
-* **Progressive History Loading:** Versions now load faster, displaying results as they're found.

----